sunray1/2025-04-17-GBIF-NA-eDNAPublishing/_episodes/03-introduction-to-dwc-dna-extension.md

 ## What Kinds of DNA Data Can It Handle?

-The DNA Derived Data extension can be used to standardize occurrence data derived from various molecular methods, including:
+The DNA Derived Data extension can be used to standardize occurrence data derived from a broad range of molecular methods, including:

-*   **Environmental DNA (eDNA):** DNA extracted directly from environmental samples (like water, soil, or air) without isolating the source organism.
+- **Environmental DNA (eDNA):** DNA extracted directly from environmental samples (such as water, soil, or air) without isolating the source organism.
-*   **Metabarcoding:** Uses universal primers and high-throughput sequencing (HTS / NGS) to amplify and sequence specific DNA markers from a mixed sample, allowing simultaneous identification of multiple organisms.
-This is a common source of sequence-derived data.
+- **Metabarcoding:** Uses universal primers and high-throughput sequencing (HTS/NGS) to amplify and sequence specific DNA markers from mixed samples, allowing simultaneous identification of multiple taxa.
-*   **Barcoding:** Uses short, standardized DNA fragments to identify individual organisms.
-Datasets where genetic material is associated with an observable specimen often fall into this category.
+- **Barcoding:** Involves sequencing short, standardized DNA fragments to identify individual organisms.
+Often used when DNA is linked to a physical specimen or observation.
-*   **Metagenomics:** Sequences all DNA in a sample without targeting specific markers, providing sequence-derived data in the form of gene matches or metagenome-assembled genomes.
+- **Target capture / hybridization-based enrichment:** Selectively sequences specific genomic regions across many samples, often used in phylogenomics or species delimitation.
+- **Whole-genome sequencing (WGS):** Involves sequencing entire genomes.
+Though full sequences are not stored in the extension, derived occurrences based on genome assemblies or annotations can be described and linked to external repositories.
+- **SNP (Single Nucleotide Polymorphism) genotyping:** Detects variation at specific genomic loci, commonly used in population genetics or trait association studies.
+Occurrence records can reflect detections, genotypes, or clustering results.
-*   **qPCR (Quantitative Polymerase Chain Reaction) / ddPCR (Droplet Digital Polymerase Chain Reaction):** These methods detect the presence (or absence) of a target organism's DNA using species-specific primers.
-Unlike metabarcoding or barcoding, these methods do not necessarily produce a sequence that is included in the `DNA_sequence` field; the occurrence is based on the detection itself.
+- **qPCR / ddPCR (Quantitative / Droplet Digital PCR):** Uses species-specific primers to detect the presence of a target organism's DNA.
+These methods may not yield sequences but support presence/absence or abundance-based occurrence data.

-The extension can accommodate data whether it comes from a single organism or from bulk samples containing many individuals.
-It also supports cases where the DNA data is linked to physical material (like a museum specimen) or not.
+The extension is designed to handle data derived from both individual organisms and bulk samples.
+It supports datasets where DNA is linked to physical material (e.g., a museum specimen, tissue, or slide) as well as those based purely on environmental or digital evidence.

+> ## What if there are fields I need that are missing?
+>
+> Get involved in TDWG's [Genomic Biodiversity Interest Group](https://www.tdwg.org/community/gbwg)!
+You are also welcome to post a question or issue on the [Github](https://github.com/tdwg/gbwg/issues).
+>
+{: .objectives}

 ## General Approach to Using the Extension